Explore the data and map solar energy

 Because this table is stand-alone, it is not connected to the spatial data on your map.
 You'll join the fields of interest, AREA and MEAN, to the Building_Footprints layer using the Join Field tool.
 The matching field for this join will be Building_ID.

-9. In the Geoprocessing pane, click the Back button.
-Search for and open Join Field.
+8. In the Geoprocessing pane, click the Back button.
+Search for and open the Join Field tool.

 • For Input Table, choose Building_Footprints.